 He currently serves as the Executive Assistant to the Medical Officer of the Marine Corps.

-Captain Chapman’s personal decorations include the Defense Meritorious Service Medal (three awards), the Navy and Marine Corps Commendation Medal (two awards), the Army Commendation Medal (three awards), the Navy and Marine Corps Achievement Medal, and the Army Achievement Medal; along with various individual, campaign and unit decorations, including the Joint Staff Badge.
+Captain Chapman’s personal decorations include the Defense Meritorious Service Medal (three awards), the Meritorious Service Medal, the Navy and Marine Corps Commendation Medal (two awards), the Army Commendation Medal (three awards), the Navy and Marine Corps Achievement Medal, and the Army Achievement Medal; along with various individual, campaign and unit decorations, including the Joint Staff Badge.
 He holds membership in the American College of Healthcare Executives.